evomassiny/tiler-rs/README.md

-        "latitude",         // Name of the latitude dimension "longitude",        // Name of the longitude dimension "wind_magnitude",   // Name of the latitude dimension "./examples_data/wind_magnitude_reduced.nc" // name of your dataset
+        "latitude",         // Name of the latitude dimension "longitude",        // Name of the longitude dimension "wind_magnitude",   // Name of the latitude dimension "./examples_data/wind_magnitude_reduced.nc" // Path to a dataset
     ).unwrap();

     // Create a renderer